Research Facilities

 Chemistry Facilities

-The Maintenance Shop also handles laboratory and office renovations.
-They can do painting, carpentry and some electrical work.
+The Chemistry Maintenance Shop provides an array of facility repair services and handles laboratory and office renovations.
+They can do painting, carpentry, and some electrical work.
 They install laboratory equipment and will remove old items that need to go to surplus.

-The Maintenance Shop is also the first place to call for all building maintenance and janitorial related issues such as heating or air conditioning problems, no lights, power or other electrical problems, leaks, etc.
+The Maintenance Shop is the first place to call for all building maintenance and janitorial related issues such as heating or air conditioning problems, no lights, power or other electrical problems, leaks, etc.

 Supervisor